 We are serious about keeping Icelandair green, which is why our efforts aren’t limited to the cockpit and the aircraft design.

 On board our aircraft we have decreased the amount of paper carried and the amount of extra water stored in the aircraft’s tank, implemented meal sales on all flights and cut down on pantry items (like glassware, dishes, menus, magazines, etc.).
-In addition, the cabin crew’s responsibilities have been reorganized to require one less crewmember on board.
-All of these measures have the end result of reducing unnecessary weight onboard our planes, and less weight means improved efficiency and reduced emissions.

 While our on-board efforts have translated into greener flights, we also make every effort to keep our administration and operations environmentally sound as well.